Uploading Model Repositories for an air-gapped environment

 Default output format [None]:

-Run the import_to_arigap.py script.
+Run the import_to_airgap.py script.

 The script is used to upload the downloaded Model artifacts to a secured location in Cloudera on premises.
 The destination format must be s3://bucket/secured-models.
-This bucket location can be modified by the administrator to have a different value, as for example, s3://newBucket/not-secured .
+This bucket location can be modified by the Administrator to have a different value, as for example, s3://newBucket/not-secured .

 Table 1.
 Paramaters for uploading the Models